Little Vintage Baking

 Cocoa powder - natural

-Unsalted butter - binds and softens the dough as well as contributing to the tart crust to make it tender and flaky
+Unsalted butter - binds and softens the dough as well as creating a tender and flaky crust

 Egg yolk - helps to bond the dough but also enriches the dough to make it more tender